Lime Rickey® Smooth Hydrangea

 A hardy, showy shrub which features large, long lasting, disc-like bloom heads that start out bright green and age to creamy jade; has exceptionally strong stems, an excellent cut flower that dries well; reliably blooms on new growth every year

 Lime Rickey® Smooth Hydrangea features bold light green flat-top flowers at the ends of the branches from mid summer to mid fall.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Lime Rickey® Smooth Hydrangea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.